Please note: If you are using the 1.8 series CMS, please use the following link: Getting Started Guide - DataSets 1.8.

 - The DataSet (Data Structure and data)

-- The Display (DataSet View / Ticker / a source of data for a custom Module)
+- The Display (DataSet View Widget/ DataSet Ticker Widget/ a source of data for a custom module)

 This tutorial will walk you through the process of how to produce a Layout to show a current meeting on a screen in a meeting room, that will update automatically from the information held in a created DataSet.